 What Is The Bankruptcy Means Test You Probably Heard About?

 To file Chapter 7 bankruptcy, you must qualify under a means test.
-If your earnings are too high to file Chapter 7 bankruptcy, you can still file Chapter 13 bankruptcy.
+If your earnings are too high to file Chapter 7 bankruptcy, there may be other options available.
 The means test varies from state to state and is updated every few months.

-To schedule a initial consultation about filing bankruptcy, call us toll free at 352-200-2382 or fill out the contact form on this website.
+To schedule a free initial consultation about filing bankruptcy, call us at 352-200-2382 or fill out the contact form on this website.
 Our law office is located in Spring Hill, Florida, in the center of Hernando County.

 *We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.